Kidding Kit Checklist: The Complete List of Goat Kidding Supplies

 Doe Care Before, During, and After

-• Comforts: molasses water right after kidding, fresh alfalfa, electrolytes (store-bought or homemade).
+• Comforts: Molasses water right after kidding, fresh alfalfa, electrolytes (store-bought or homemade).

 • Support: CMPK (oral or injectable per vet), Tums as a quick calcium bump if your vet advises, orange peels (some use to deter post-kidding worm bloom), red raspberry leaf (many give a small handful daily around kidding—confirm with your vet).